cristidraghici/river-functions/README.md

 Execute multiple asynchronous functions and when they are finished execute the callback with result parameters from the functions run.

+## Important note

+This package is still under development

 ## Install

 `npm install river-functions`